-The Bond Obligations will be special obligations of DART and will be secured by a lien on the Pledged Revenues.
+The Bonds are special obligations of DART and are secured by a first lien on and pledge of the Pledged Revenues.

-The Bond Obligations are not debts or obligations of the State of Texas; nor are they the debt or obligation of any Participating Municipality.
-The Holders of Bond Obligations will never have the right to demand payment out of any of our funds other than the Pledged Revenues, unless we expressly and specifically pledge Special Revenues to such payment.
-We do have the right, however, but are not obligated, to enter into Credit Agreements with respect to any issue of Bond Obligations having any lien ranking as to Pledged Revenues.
-If we do so, the Holders of the issue of Bond Obligations to which a Credit Agreement relates will have such additional security as the Credit Agreement may provide, such as municipal bond insurance policies, bank-issued letters of credit, or other forms of credit enhancement.
+The Bonds are not debts or obligations of the State of Texas; nor are they the debt or obligation of any Participating Municipality.
+The Holders of Bonds will never have the right to demand payment out of any of DART's funds other than the Pledged Revenues, unless DART expressly and specifically pledges Special Revenues to such payment.
+DART does have the right, however, but is not obligated, to enter into Credit Agreements with respect to any issue of Bonds having any lien ranking as to Pledged Revenues.
+If the Authority does so, the Holders of the issue of Bonds to which a Credit Agreement relates will have such additional security as the Credit Agreement may provide, such as municipal bond insurance policies, bank-issued letters of credit, or other forms of credit enhancement.